 Each tick will feed on 3 hosts during a 2 year lifecycle― one each at nymph, larval and adult stages.
 Because ticks attach to various host animals and feed on their blood, ticks harbor a variety of bacteria and viruses in their gut.
 These blood-borne bacteria are easily spread from the first host – often a rodent or bird― which “picks up” the nymph in a moist dirt bed― to the second host, a dog or deer.
 Blood-borne bacteria from the tick’s first two hosts are transmitted to its final host, which is sometimes a human.
 Depending on what is absorbed from the previous blood meal(s), ticks may transmit bacteria or viruses which cause disease to both people and animals.
 (Remember, however, that not all bacteria will cause disease.)

 For example, ticks get the bacteria that causes Lyme Disease by feeding on white-footed mice, “the reservoir” of this infectious disease.
 This unique kind of bacteria is called a spirochete.
-It has a corkscrew shape, like a Slinky™ and can curl has the ability to collapse into a dormant “round body" to survive when conditions are unfavorable―such as when a host is receiving antibiotic treatment in an attempt to kill it.
+It has a corkscrew shape, like a Slinky™ and can curl up and has the ability to collapse into a dormant “round body" to survive when conditions are unfavorable―such as when a host is receiving antibiotic treatment in an attempt to kill it.
 When conditions change, the spirochete bacteria can unravel and continue causing tissue damage and disease.